Run a MaintenanceHub bot (poke loop)

 Policy:

-- If trading is paused, do not include offerIds for auto-Furnace execution.
+- If trading is paused, do not include offerIds for auto-Furnace execution, but keep calling

 3) Construct PokeArgs